typhdotcom/diaspora/README.md

 ## Origin Note

 Diaspora began as an attempt to model "social frustration" and "negotiation" using graph theory.
-We found that "frustration" is mathematically identical to the **harmonic component** in Hodge Theory.
+I found that "frustration" is mathematically identical to the **harmonic component** in Hodge Theory.

-Recognizing that the math was trying to be physics, we stripped away the metaphors.
+Recognizing that the math was trying to be physics, I stripped away the metaphors.
 What remains is a pure implementation of discrete geometry, where the "cost of frustration" is simply the energy of the system.

 ---